Last Update: 31st July 2020

-In using this website you are deemed to have read and agreed to the following terms and conditions.
+In using this website and any other websites managed by GT Scholars CIC, you are deemed to have read and agreed to the following terms and conditions.

 Who GT Scholars is

 This site is operated by or on behalf of GT Scholars CIC.
 Company number 0981626.
 We are a not for profit community interest company.
-We provide tutoring, mentoring and enrichment programmes to young people between the ages of 11 and 16 in London.
+We provide tutoring, mentoring and enrichment programmes to young people between the ages of 11 and 18.

 Access to this site is permitted on a temporary basis, and we reserve the right to withdraw or amend the service we provide on this site without notice.